2D/3D Compositing for Animation

 Prerequisites: Intro to 3D Modeling and Intro 3D Animation.

-Elective credit can be given on a case-by-case basis for an internship developed by a student through the career services office, with advance permission of instructor and head of department.
+Elective credit can be given on a case-by-case basis for student internships developed through the career services office, with advance permission of instructor and department Chair.

 BFA Research + Preparation